 The benefits of the best blue light blocking glasses for kids:

-Researchers agree that blue light from screens makes it harder for the body to produce the sleep inducing chemical of melatonin.
-Blue light glasses can be especially with homework at night, meaning it’s ok to keep chugging along on Algebra homework long past sunset.
-The other great benefit is that more sleep equals more time for pre-school activities off the computer, like family dog walks and outdoor exercise.
+Researchers agree that blue light from screens makes it harder for the body to produce melatonin.
+Blue light glasses can be especially helpful with homework at night, meaning it’s ok to keep chugging along on Algebra homework long past sunset.
+The other great benefit is that more sleep equals more time for pre-school activities off the computer.

 Less eye strain